RakhithJK/BishopFox-sliver-wiki/Getting-Started.md

 __⚠️ IMPORTANT:__ You can only open interactive sessions over C2 protocols that were compiled into the binary.
 For example, if you did not initially compile an implant with `--http` you won't be able to open an interactive session over HTTP.
 However, you can specify alternative _endpoints_ (such as a redirector on another domain) using the `interactive` command's flags.

-When you're done using the interactive session use the `close` command to close the interactive session without killing the implant.
-Note that the beacon will still perform check-ins while an interactive session is open.
+When you're done using the interactive session use the `close` command to close the interactive session without killing the implant; the beacon will still perform check-ins while an interactive session is open.

 ## Multiple Domains/Protocols